SEC-029: Electrical Safety Work PracticesDate: 11/20/2007 Status: Final

 General Electrical Equipment Use:

 When departments have electrical equipment which is installed or brought into University-owned facilities, the department should provide oversight for the safe use and condition of this equipment.
 Departments are responsible for training personnel and students in the proper use and maintenance of the equipment to avoid electrical contact injuries.
 Oversight and training should incorporate the equipment manufacturer’s operation and maintenance guidelines.
-Additional guidelines are provided in the Electrical Safety Work Practices Procedures and should be followed whenever protective electrical covers or enclosures are removed from energized equipment.
+The equipment instructions must be followed whenever protective electrical covers or enclosures are removed from energized equipment.
 Guidelines have been established in Facilities Management’s comprehensive Electrical Safety Program which provide in depth guidance to mitigate inherent electrical risks.

 Coordinating Electrical Alterations, Relocation or Power Outages (Shutdowns):